lyloou/lyloou.github.io/source/life/english/TodayIWillBeMasterOfMyEmotion.md

 Today I will be master of my emotions.

 It is one of nature's tricks, little understood, that each day I awaken with moods that have changed from yesterday.
-Yesterday's joy wilI become today's sadness; yet today's sadness will grow into tomorrow's joy.
+Yesterday's joy will become today's sadness; yet today's sadness will grow into tomorrow's joy.
 Inside me is a wheel, constantly turning from sadness to joy, from exultation to depression, from happiness to melancholy.
 Like the flowers, today's full bloom of joy will fade and wither into despondency, yet I will remember that as today's dead flower carries the seed of tomorrow's bloom so, too, does today's sadness carry the seed of tomorrow's joy.

 Today I will be master of my emotions.